 Lifestyle changes, like losing excess weight, eating smaller meals, and avoiding alcohol, nicotine, and fried or fatty foods can help reduce heartburn.

 If the circular muscle that joins the esophagus and stomach, Lower Esophageal Sphincter (LES), does not close properly, the stomach content flows backward into the esophagus.
 This is known as Acid reflux.
-Acid reflux can cause heartburn and other symptoms, such as sour taste in the mouth and bitter taste in the back of the throat.
+Acid reflux can cause heartburn and other symptoms, such as a sour taste in the mouth and a bitter taste in the back of the throat.

 Occasional acid reflux can be treated with over-the-counter medication, antacids such as Tums, H-2-receptor blockers such as Tagamet HB or Pepcid AC, Proton pump inhibitors such as Prilosec OTC (Omeprazole).

 Acid reflux may progress to a more severe form of reflux, called Gastroesophageal Reflux Disease (GERD).
 One of the conditions associated with obesity is heartburn or GERD.
 Heartburn is caused by acid reflux from the stomach into the esophagus due to an incompetent Lower Esophageal Sphincter.
-GERD causes burning sensation and pain in the chest area similar to heart attack.
+GERD causes burning sensation and pain in the chest area similar to a heart attack.
 Individuals with this problem have regurgitation of food, feel a sour taste in the mouth, nausea, vomiting, difficulty swallowing, coughing, wheezing, and chest pain.
 It has been shown that this condition has a higher occurrence in patients with higher BMI.
 GERD may be treated with surgery or other procedures, such as Nissen Fundoplication.

 Nissen Fundoplication procedure, where stomach fundus is sewn in position all around the lower esophagus, is used to treat reflux.
 For the gastric sleeve procedure to be possible, a fundoplication must be dismantled before the sleeve is created.